auth0-samples/auth0-python-api-samples/00-Starter-Seed/README.md

 In order to run the example you need to have `python` and `pip` installed.

 You also need to set your Auth0 Domain and the API's audience as environment variables with the following names
-respectively: `AUTH0_DOMAIN` and `AUTH0_AUDIENCE`, which is the audience of your API.
+respectively: `AUTH0_DOMAIN` and `API_IDENTIFIER`, which is the audience of your API.
 You can find an example in the `env.example` file.

 For that, if you just create a file named `.env` in the directory and set the values like the following,